Functional Skills Teacher Assessed Grade Guidance

 - the centre can demonstrate it is not safe to invite the learner back to take a test and has explored all possible adaptations to test.

-Evidence of all these points must be retained within the centre as we may need sight of this before being able to approve a teacher assessed grade.
+Evidence of all these points must be retained within the centre as we may need sight of this before being able to approve a TAG.

 Centres must demonstrate that normal assessment arrangements are not safe and that the learner cannot: